PeterMarshall29/book1/jupyternotebooks/identifiers.md

   - Returns from function
 ```
 ````
-Declarators are tricky because the are designed to mirror their use in expressions; for example ∗ is prefix and [] and () are postfix.
+Declarators are tricky because they are designed to mirror their use in expressions; for example ∗ is prefix and [] and () are postfix.

 The postfix declarator operators bind tighter than the prefix ones.